emmaag56/Hello-world/README.md

 # Hello-world
-Hello to my first repository on Github!
+welcome to my first repository on Github!

+it's Emma, i like to over analyse people's personalities and diagnose them wih psychological personality disorders i read about in my weekends.